Nethrenial/nethren-ui-vue-docs/components/form/checkbox.md

 # Checkbox

-Checkbox component is used to mark something as enabled or disabled (ex: Remember me).
+Checkbox component is used to mark something as enabled or disabled (ex: Remember me) or choose one or multiple choices for a multiple choice question/form field.

 ## Usage